Naval Mobile Construction Battalion 4: Korea

 On 12 February 1951, an order was given to reactivate U.S. Naval Mobile Construction Battalion 4.
-MCB Four was recommissioned 9 March 1951 at Norfolk, Virginia with eight officers and 282 enlisted men with homeport, Davisville, R.I.
-Twelve days later the unit arrived in Bermuda.
+MCB Four was recommissioned on 9 March 1951 at Norfolk, Virginia, with eight officers and 282 enlisted men with homeport, Davisville, R.I.
+Twelve days later, the unit arrived in Bermuda.
 There the battalion was brought up to battalion strength and deployed.
 Project sites included:Port Lyautey, Morocco; Naples, Italy; Gitmo, Cuba; Trinidad; Ecuador; Newfoundland, Canada, Puerto Rico; Holy Loch, Scotland and Rota, Spain.

-Sometime between 1953 and 1955 the battalion created the insignia in use today.
+Sometime between 1953 and 1955, the battalion created the insignia in use today.
 When the battalion was reactivated in 1951 a bulldozer with the number 4 stenciled on the radiator was the emblem used.

 In 1962, MCB 4 was sent to Gitmo for the Cuban Missile Crisis.
 There the battalion joined MCB 7, already on site, and worked with the Marine security force to fortify the base perimeter and assist with the base defense preparations.

 Vietnam

 MCB 4 conducted four tours during the Vietnam War.
-In December 1965, the Battalion flew to Chu Lai, Vietnam.
+In December 1965, the battalion flew to Chu Lai, Vietnam.
 This was to be the first of many important operations performed in Vietnam.
 At Chu Lai, Four repaired monsoon-ravaged airfields, installed runway lighting systems for night operations and built a helicopter landing pad.
 A detachment was also sent to the Kham Duc Airfield near the Laotian border.
-In August 1966 the Battalion returned to its new homeport in Port Hueneme for leave and retraining.
+In August 1966 the battalion returned to its new homeport in Port Hueneme for leave and retraining.